Marne (department): Geography

-Marne is part of the region of Grand Est and is surrounded by the departments of Ardennes, Meuse, Haute-Marne, Aube, Seine-et-Marne, and Aisne.
+Marne is part of the region of Grand Est; until 31 December 2015 it was in the now-former Champagne-Ardenne.
+It is surrounded by the departments of Ardennes, Meuse, Haute-Marne, Aube, Seine-et-Marne and Aisne.

 Geologically, it divides into two distinct parts; the Upper Cretaceous chalk plain in the east and the more wooded and hilly Eocene and Oligocene in the west.

 Rivers draining the department include the Marne, Vesle, Ardre and Somme-Soude.
 Numerous other rivers, such as the Grande and the Petite Morin rise in the department but flow mainly in others.
 Conversely, the Aube joins the Seine in the department of Marne.

+Marne is served by Champagne-Ardenne TGV station just outside Reims on the LGV Est.

 Principal towns

 The most populous commune in the department is Reims; the prefecture Châlons-en-Champagne is the second-most populous.
-As of 2019, there are five communes with more than 10,000 inhabitants:
+As of 2023, there are five communes with more than 10,000 inhabitants: